 Marketers can reach a large number of targeted audiences through these social media platforms, run ads for targeted audiences, and get benefits.
 So, this is one of the favourite types of marketing for marketers nowadays.

 12. Search Marketing

 There are plenty of tools that can be used to do this kind of advertising or marketing.
-Those are called ads management tools.
-Again there is google analytics which will help you to optimize the performance of the website.
+Those are called ad management tools.
+Again there is Google Analytics which will help you to optimize the performance of the website.

 13. Content Marketing